French Onion Soup Recipe

 What is French Onion Soup?

 French Onion is soup is a type of soup which is typically based on the meat stocks and onions, and often served with the gratinated with croutons and cheese on top of a large piece of bread.
-This recipe got popularity in the 1960s in the United States due to a greater interest in French Cuisine.
-This is soup is usually served as the starter.
+This recipe got popular in the 1960s in the United States due to a greater interest in French Cuisine.
+This is soup is usually served as a starter.
 There are some of the French names for this soup check it out: